 Here are some ways to adapt this buttered sweet corn recipe to suit you

 - Spicy - add chili pepper flakes as well as the allspice to give this an extra kick!

-- Vegan - Use dairy free butter to make this dish vegan
+- Vegan - Use dairy free butter to make this dish vegan, or olive oil

 - Hot sauce - Another way to add some spice is to use hot sauce, Marie Sharp's is my fave!

 A BBQ or a griddle pan on your hob will work best for this dish.

 Sweet corn is best cooked as fresh as possible to maintain the sweetness.

 You can make the compound butter ahead of time though and freeze it which is a great way to free up fridge space.

 - mixing bowl

 - Remove the outer layers of the sweet corn husks